Delgo: Box office

 Delgo bombed at the box office and is notable for producing, at the time, the worst opening ever for a film playing in over 2,000 theaters.
 It is one of the lowest-grossing animated films of all time and was pulled from theaters after one week of release.
 According to Yahoo!
 Movies, this averages approximately two viewers per screening.
 In 2012, another Freestyle Releasing film, The Oogieloves in the Big Balloon Adventure, became the new holder of this record, earning only $443,901 on its opening weekend.
 Delgo is also the lowest-grossing computer-animated film of all time, with just $915,840 made worldwide, a record formerly held by the 2006 film Doogal ($7.2 million in the United States).

 Critical response

-On review aggregation website Rotten Tomatoes, the film has an approval rating of 11%, based on 44 reviews.
-The website's consensus reads, "Delgo features a blend of plot elements from earlier (and superior) fantasy films, with weaker animation and dull characters."
-It also holds a 34% on Metacritic.

 Leonard Maltin's publication TV Movies gave the film a "BOMB" rating, calling it "a complete misfire".
 Critics from Newsday and Campus Circle gave the film acclaim, citing a unique look.
-Universally, Academy Award-winner Anne Bancroft was commended for her performance as the antagonist in what became her final film role.

 Tom Keogh of The Seattle Times praised Bancroft's "excellent voice work" and noted the film was a "busy but decent animated fable that feels like a Star Wars or Lord of the Rings spin-off".